 E. Casual Shorts – when not in cycling kit then I spend most of my time in these.

-F. Swimming Trunks - not only are these useful for swimming but I like them for wearing around the camp site
+F. Swimming Trunks – not only are these useful for swimming but I like them for wearing around the camp site.

 G. Socks, Long Sleeve top & Underwear – I take three pairs of cycling socks using the same washing ‘logic’ as for the jersey and shorts.
 I use cycling socks for cycling and off the bike and take a black pair!
 I often sleep in a thermal long sleeve top.
 You can get cold every night in the tent and this solution works well for me.
 I have to add that once when cycling in Denmark in August it was cold and I cycled in this top (with a jacket!)
 Everyone will have a view on their underwear.
 I take a couple of pairs of pants.

 H. Gloves, Arm Warmers and Vest – I obviously have cycling mitts but I also consider taking other full finger variants in case I am climbing at altitude or the temperature plummets.
 It can be hell on a campsite in low temperatures where your fingers freeze or descending in the high mountains.
 I take very lightweight full finger solutions.
 As for arm warmers then you can find that early mornings are chilly but not chilly enough to wear a jacket.
 These are great to set off in.
 Similarly I carry a running vets (polyester) to wear beneath a jersey if it is cold.
-Frankly, this is all about layers that you can peel off as the location or weather changes.
+This is all about layers that you can peel off as the location or weather changes.

 I. Shoes – I take three solutions.
 The first is proper cycling shoes with cleats, second, a pair of very lightweight trainers for off the bike and then some flip lops for wandering around the campsite.